Welcome to Central!

 - Sign on-line master promissory notes for student and parent at www.studentloans.gov

 - If you are pre-enrolled as a full-time student, your aid will credit to your student account on the third day of class.
-Adjustments & disbursements for less than full time enrollment will be made after census date.
+Adjustments and disbursements for less than full time enrollment will be made after census date.

 - Refund of excess funds usually occurs 3-4 days following census date.
 See Student Financial Services for refund dates. www.cwu.edu/student-accounts